Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation

-Another delicate point that emerged from our analysis is the need of including a completeness threshold on the events, that must be carefully accounted for in the computation of $\beta(H_0)$, and we have seen that, at least with the current statistics, there is a significant dependence on this threshold.
+Another delicate point that emerged from our analysis is the need of including a completeness threshold on the events, that must be carefully accounted for in the computation of $\beta(H_0)$.
+We have seen that there can be a significant dependence on this threshold, and that large values of this threshold are necessary to avoid the possible introduction of spurious effects.
 All these technical details turn out to be quite crucial if one eventually aims at measuring $H_0$ with percent level precision from dark sirens.
 Current data are still limited by statistics, but the results that we have presented show that, eventually, to reach such a precision, these systematic effects must be well understood, and our paper is meant first of all as a contribution in this direction.